herlianal12/4_Plantago_gene_model_annotation/README.md

 ## Setup Required Input Data

-We don't want to store massive files in git repositories, so here are instructions on where to obtain the input files required for running the Snakemake workflows.
+We do not want to store massive files in git repositories, so here are instructions on obtaining the input files required for running the Snakemake workflows.

 ```bash